EranTimothy-dev/YouTube-Video-Downloader-v2.0/README.md

   pip install -r requirements.txt
   ```

-Next you will have to locally install ffmpeg in your local system in order to to merger the audio and video file.
+Next you will have to locally install ffmpeg in your local system in order to merge the audio and video file.

 * To install ffmpeg you can follow the below tutorial link:
 https://www.wikihow.com/Install-FFmpeg-on-Windows